Marine biologist

 working on research projects to observe and better understand ocean animals, plants and ecosystems

-protecting and conserving sealife
+protecting and conserving sea life

 developing and managing marine resources